fortran01/giste/issues/jupyter_nbconvert_issue.md

    - Check for version compatibility between Python and Jupyter packages
    - Consider removing non-essential extensions that might cause conflicts
    - Use the simplest possible command that meets the requirements

+## Additional Notes
+- This issue particularly affects systems running Python 3.12 with newer versions of the notebook package
+- The solution prioritizes functionality over extended features
+- Similar issues might occur with other Jupyter extensions that haven't been updated for newer Python versions